boardshapes/boardshapes/serialization/serialization_spec.md

 This chunk should not appear more than once. **It is very inadvisable to not have this chunk,** as it may make the data impossible to deserialize (with the latest package version) in the future.

+If this is not the very first chunk in the data, it may make the data impossible to deserialize with backwards-compatible deserializers, meaning you will have to use a deserializer for that specific version of the data.

 #### Structure

 Should always be in [semver](https://semver.org/) format as a null-terminated UTF-8 string.